MacroNav: Multi-Task Context Representation Learning Enables Efficient Navigation in Unknown Environments: Experiment

 \subsection{Implementation Details}

 \textbf{Self-Supervised Pre-training:} We train the context encoder on occupancy maps from HM3D~\cite{ramakrishnan2021habitat}, MP3D~\cite{chang2017matterport3d}, Gibson~\cite{xia2018gibson}, and HouseExpo~\cite{li2020houseexpo}, supplemented by synthetic maps generated programmatically.
 Since the generated maps follow a specific distribution, we carefully control the data mixing ratio to prevent overfitting during training.
-The dataset composition is illustrated in Figure~\ref{fig:dataset}.

 We use embedding dimension $d=512$, $L=6$ encoder layers, $H=4$ attention heads, and patch size $P=8$.
-Training uses AdamW optimizer with learning rate $1e-4$, batch size 256, and converges in $\approx$4 hours on an RTX-4090 GPU.
+Training uses AdamW optimizer with learning rate $1\times10^{-4}$, batch size 256, and converges in $\approx$4 hours on an RTX-4090 GPU.

 \textbf{RL Policy Training:} We employ the simulation environment from~\cite{liang2024hdplanner} and leverage Ray~\cite{moritz2018ray} for distributed training.
 Policy parameters: embedding dimension $d'=128$, 6 encoder layers, 8 attention heads, $K=20$ candidate nodes with $k=10$ for kNN, $r_{\text{local}}=3.0$m, $r_{\text{goal}}=20$, $\lambda_s=1$, $\lambda_h=2$.
 SAC uses learning rate $1 \times 10^{-5}$, discount factor $\gamma=0.99$, and target network update rate $\tau=0.005$.
 Training converges in $\approx$6 hours on an RTX-4090.